-We use a prototype, fully coupled global Earth System Model (ESM2.6) developed by NOAA's Geophysical Fluid Dynamics Laboratory (GFDL).
-In contrast to GFDL's publicly released models that undergo years of iterative development and analysis to assure fidelity to a suite of observational metrics, ESM2.6 was implemented as a single test simulation as proof of concept.
+We use a prototype, fully coupled global Earth System Model (ESM2.6), developed by NOAA's Geophysical Fluid Dynamics Laboratory (GFDL).
 ESM2.6 was built upon the high-resolution CM2.6 physical climate model (Delworth et al., 2012; Griffies et al., 2015; Saba et al., 2016).
-The model's ocean component is GFDL's Modular Ocean Model Version 5 (MOM5; Griffies, 2012) with a horizontal resolution of 0.1° and 50 vertical layers.
+The model's ocean component is GFDL's Modular Ocean Model Version 5 (MOM5; Griffies, 2012) with a horizontal resolution of 0.1°.
 The ocean biogeochemistry model is the Carbon, Ocean Biogeochemistry and Lower Trophics (COBALT) model as used in Stock et al. (2014a, b) with modifications as described in Stock et al. (2017).
-COBALT includes 33 prognostic tracers, as well as three phytoplankton groups and three zooplankton groups to represent the coupled elemental cycles of carbon, nitrogen, phosphorus, silicate, iron, alkalinity (ALK), and lithogenic material.
-Its carbonate chemistry calculation is based on the ORNL/CDIAC CO2SYS carbonate chemistry routines (Lewis and Wallace, 1998).
+COBALT includes 33 prognostic tracers and its carbonate chemistry calculation is based on the ORNL/CDIAC CO2SYS carbonate chemistry routines (Lewis and Wallace, 1998).
 Disk space limited the amount of output that could be saved.
-Therefore, we analyze all available full-depth profiles of temperature, salinity, O2, and the hydrogen ion concentration ([H+]), from which we compute pH, as well as surface dissolved inorganic carbon (DIC) and surface ALK on monthly timescales.
+Therefore, we analyze all available full-depth profiles of temperature, salinity, O2, and the hydrogen ion concentration ([H+]), from which we compute pH, as well as surface dissolved inorganic carbon (DIC) and surface alkalinity (ALK) on monthly timescales.

 We analyze a 52-year control simulation with constant 1990 atmospheric CO2 forcing.
 As this simulation was not forced by a transient atmospheric CO2 signal, it lends itself particularly well to the analysis of interannual variability.
-The physical climate of the 52-year control simulation was initialized from 01 January of year 141 of a CM2.6 1990 control simulation.
-The ocean biogeochemistry was initialized from 01 January of year 105 of a previous development version of ESM2.6 1990.
-Observed climatologies of O2, nitrate, phosphate, and silicate were taken from the World Ocean Atlas 2005 (WOA05; Garcia et al., 2006a, b), and modeled DIC and ALK were initialized from the Global Data Analysis Project (GLODAP; Key et al., 2004).
+The physical climate was initialized from the beginning of year 141 of the CM2.6 1990 control simulation.
+The ocean biogeochemistry was initialized with modeled O2, nitrate, phosphate, and silicate from the World Ocean Atlas 2005 (WOA05; Garcia et al., 2006a, b), and modeled DIC and ALK were initialized from the Global Data Analysis Project (GLODAP; Key et al., 2004).
 The ocean biogeochemistry in the previous ESM2.6 development version was started from a spun-up ESM2M-COBALT 1860 control simulation (Stock et al., 2014a).